allegro/marathon-consul/README.md

 - Every service registration contains an additional tag `marathon-task` specifying the Marathon task id related to this registration.
 - If there are multiple ports in use for the same app, note that only the first one will be registered by marathon-consul in Consul.

+If you need to register your task under multiple ports or names, refer to *Advanced usage* section below.

 ### Task healthchecks

 - At least one HTTP healthcheck should be defined for a task.
 The task is registered when Marathon marks it as alive.